 Campus Life and Diversity Office

-The Campus Life and Diversity Office coordinates programs and services to build inclusive and affirming campus environments for all students and oversees the Vassar First Year program, a series of events, including New Student Orientation, designed to introduce new students to life at Vassar.
-A mix of academic events, cultural happenings, and discussions about campus issues, these programs encourage students to engage beyond the classroom as they explore channels for contributing to the intellectual and community life of the college.
+The Campus Life and Diversity Office coordinates programs and services to build inclusive and affirming campus environments for all students and oversees the Vassar First Year program, a series of events, including New Student Orientation, designed to introduce new students to life at Vassar and to engage them beyond the classroom as they explore channels for contributing to the intellectual and community life of the college.

 The Office of Religious and Spiritual Life (RSL) oversees, advises, and supports a wide range of religious and civic communities and initiatives on campus and plays an important role as a college liaison to the mid-Hudson Valley community.
 RSL staff members are available for pastoral counseling and spiritual guidance for any concern or question students may have.
-Staffed by a director, an assistant director, an advisor to Jewish students, and part-time affiliate advisors serving the Episcopal, Roman Catholic, and InterVarsity communities on campus.
+The advisor to Jewish students and part-time affiliate advisors serve the Episcopal, Roman Catholic, and InterVarsity communities on campus.
 We are located in the Chapel tower and basement, as well as at the Bayit, Vassar’s home of Jewish campus life, at 51 Collegeview Avenue, and provide programming and support for 10 different student religious groups at Vassar.